Rostlab/bindadjust/README.md

 # BindRefine

-This package aims to refine per residue ligand type predictions by clustering the residues based on a predicted distances.
+This project aims to refine per residue ligand type predictions using predicted distance maps.
+This is achieved by clustering the residues based on the distances and subsequently removing noise and/or small clusters from the predictions.
+The goal is to reduce the number of false positive while maintaining a high recall.

 ### How To

 You can find example files for each input files in examples/.

 Input files:

 1. Uniprot IDs
 2. Ligand Map (offset and Uniprot -> PDB link)
 3. (optional) Trues, per residue ligand type
 4. Predictions, per residue binding molecule
+5. Distance maps for each protein

 Refinement of binding residue predictions using known and predicted structures.

 ### Usage

 ```
 usage: main.py [-h] -o OUTDIR -u UNIPROT -lm LIGANDMAP -p PREDSDIR -t TRUES
                [-th THRESHOLD] [-fps FPS] [-d DISTANCEMAP] [-v] [-s] [-r]